mohaimenhasan/ECommerce-Website-for-gigs/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.
+Please run all the commands from app directory:

 1. git clone the repository
 ```